Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 This comment was part of the force that was used to halt development of WCAG&nbsp;3 and start again from scratch.
 Today, WCAG&nbsp;3 is an unknown distance in the future.

-As a result of the problems that have arisen with WCAG&nbsp;3, the APCA is now being developed independently with the non-profit Inclusive Reading Technologies, Inc., to ensure that useable guidelines supporting actual accessibility are available.
+As a result of the problems that have arisen with WCAG&nbsp;3, the APCA is now being developed independently with the non-profit Inclusive Reading Technologies, Inc., to ensure that useable guidelines supporting actual accessibility are available to the public on a free-to-use basis.

 > _<sub>Yatil:</sub>_
 > _In the meantime, WCAG 2 is there for you.
 Is it perfect?
 No. Is the luminosity contrast flawed?
 Pretty sure.
 But that should encourage us to take the time to make sure that we don’t make similar choices in WCAG 3.
 As I have outlined previously on this very blog, I don’t think WCAG 3 is necessary the silver bullet that we think it is._

 **Logical fallacies:** _False Dichotomy , Equivocation, Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence_.

-We brought the problems of WCAG&nbsp;2 to the forefront in April of 2019 in GitHub WCAG issue thread #695.
-And we have been open about our research and development since that time.
-There is a discussion forum dedicated to contrast, color, and readability at the main APCA repository.
+We brought the problems of WCAG&nbsp;2 to the forefront in April of 2019 in [GitHub WCAG issue thread #695](https://github.com/w3c/wcag/issues/695#issuecomment-1178600138).
+And we have been [open about our research](https://git.myndex.com) and development since that time.
+There is a [discussion forum](https://github.com/Myndex/SAPC-APCA/discussions) dedicated to contrast, color, and readability at the main APCA repository.

 > _<sub>Yatil:</sub>_